-Table 2 Hazard Control Measures 20 FIRE/EXPLOSION General maintenance The filling points for flammable fluids are positioned to minimise the risk of fire from spillage onto hot parts.
-21 HIGH TEMPERATURES General operation The electric motor is positioned away from control positions and cables are insulated.
-22 CHEMICAL BURN, FIRE/EXPLOSION, EJECTION OF PARTS General operation The battery, or batteries, are constrained to prevent unintentional displacement, or ejection of electrolyte, even in an overturning event.
-23 FIRE/EXPLOSION General operation Each battery is positioned and designed such that dangerous accumulations of gases do not occur in places occupied by operators.
-24 STABILITY, STRUCTURAL FAILURE Overloading platform The plant is equipped with a load-sensing system which protects the plant and operator from reaching a point where the platform can be operated when the platform has been overloaded.
-25 STABILITY, STRUCTURAL FAILURE Tip-over To help avoid overturning of the plant the structure for the plant is equipped with non-mechanical limiting devices (i.e. limit switches) to limit the operation.
+Table 2 Hazard Control Measures Continued HAZARD NUMBER HAZARD TYPE LOCATION/SCENARIO CONTROL MEASURES TO REDUCE RISK 23 FIRE/EXPLOSION General operation Each battery is positioned and designed such that dangerous accumulations of gases do not occur in places occupied by operators.
+24 STABILITY, STRUCTURAL FAILURE Overloading platform The plant is equipped with a load-sensing system which protects the plant and operator from reaching a point where the platform can be operated when the platform has been severely overloaded.
+25 STABILITY, STRUCTURAL FAILURE Tip-over To help avoid overturning of the plant the boom structure for the plant is equipped with both mechanical and non-mechanical limiting devices (i.e. limit switches) to limit the operating envelope.
 26 TRAPPING, CUTTING, SEVERING, SHEARING General operation Trapping and shearing points between moving parts which are within reach of persons on the work platform or standing adjacent to the plant at ground level are avoided by providing safe clearances in accordance with AS 4024.1801, AS 1802 or AS 1803 or guarding in accordance with AS 4024.1601 as applicable.
 27 MAINTENANCE, CRUSHING, SEVERING, SHEARING General maintenance When the work platform of a plant needs to be raised for routine servicing purposes, the hydraulic system allows the extending structure to be held in the required position.
-A scissor stack mechanical safety arm is provided to hold the structure in a fixed position.
-28 STABILITY, COLLISION Plant moves to quickly when platform is elevated The drive speed of the plant are reduced and restricted, once the platform is elevated, in accordance with AS1418.10 29 COLLISION Unintended platform movement The plant extending drive system is designed and constructed to prevent any inadvertent movements of the extending structure.
-30 HYDRAULIC FAILURE Overloading the structure and drive system.
-Pressure limiting devices are provided to protect the extending structure, and drive system, to prevent structural damage.
+28 STABILITY, COLLISION Plant moves to quickly when platform is elevated The speeds of the plant, extending/ retracting/ raising/ lowering/ slewing, are reduced and restricted, once the boom is elevated, in accordance with AS1418.10.
+29 COLLISION Unintended platform movement The plant extending drive system is designed and constructed to prevent any inadvertent movements of the extending structure.
+30 HYDRAULIC FAILURE Overloading the structure and boom extending drive system.
+Pressure limiting devices are provided to protect the extending structure and drive system, to prevent structural damage.
 31 HYDRAULIC FAILURE Unintended platform movement A hydraulic braking system is provided to prevent the platform from unintentionally lowering.
-When power to the controls stop or fails, this system automatically locks the work platforms movements, in any position.
+When power to the controls stop or fails, this system automatically locks the plants boom and work platform movements, in any position in the working envelope.
+The system design is protected against inadvertent release.